davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-09-kona-diaries-2015-day-13-race-week-tuesday-the-parade-of-nations.md

 ![20151006-faces](/images/2015/20151006-faces.jpg)

 I decided I may as well do a run today so I can start my run taper tomorrow (!).
-I've notmade it to the Energy Lab section (a part of the run between miles 16-19 which seems to be iconic in this race) this trip so I'll save that fun for race day.
+I've not made it to the Energy Lab section (a part of the run between miles 16-19 which seems to be iconic in this race) this trip so I'll save that fun for race day.

 To help give Andy the full race preparation experience I asked him if he'd like to join me on a run at lunchtime.
 When it's nice and warm of course.
 He said yes and arranged to call for me at about 11:45am.